 HISTORY OF THE CRANE

 At the start of the Second World War, the RCAF began looking for a newer twin-engine flying trainer for its training programs.
 They decided on the Cessna T-50, a commercial five seat aircraft built in the Wichita, Kansas by Cessna.
-The US Airforce also began using the T-50 for pilot training and light communication missions.
-When the RCAF received their first T-50s in 1941, they decided that the aircraft would be known as the Crane in the RCAF.
+The T-50 was a small, inexpensive, 2 engine passenger/cargo aircraft which first flew in March 1939.
+Having 2 pilots, 3 canvas sling seats in the back, and only a baggage door, it would appear to be lacking in both respects for military use.
+It was nonetheless used to teach pilots how to fly multi-engine aircraft.
+The US Air Force named their T-50's the Bobcat, while the RCAF referred to their aircraft as the Crane.

 As with many aircraft used by the BCATP, there was a large surplus of Crane aircraft following war’s end and many were struck off as Crown Assets.
 They were often sold for as little as $25 to famers who would park them in fields, to be used as chicken coops or sold off as scrap.
 This is an important part of Western Canadian aviation history that is often overlooked.